cessen/tenthash/README.md

 This led to the following priorities, in order of importance:

-1. **Strong collision resistence.**  For all practical purposes, it should be safe to assume that different pieces of (legitimate) data will never have colliding hashes.
+1. **Strong collision resistance.**  For all practical purposes, it should be safe to assume that different pieces of (legitimate) data will never have colliding hashes.
 2. **Simplicity.**  It shouldn't require diagrams to understand, and it should be straightforward to write conforming implementations for just about any platform.
 It should also be *easy to audit* for (non-security) weaknesses.
 3. **Reasonably fast.**  It doesn't need to be break-neck fast, but it should be able to process 20 GB+ files in seconds, not minutes, without resorting to multi-threading.